The original 12 Wishes appears below.

 School is geared for the masses.
 If we want an inclusive society and promote education as a right, then students should be taught in a way that supports and accommodates their development.
 FASD is not recognized in our school system as a condition that qualifies for support, be that an Educational Assistant (EA) or Child and Youth Worker (CYW) or an accommodated lesson plan.

-Another factor to improve outcomes is having an “external brain” – someone to provide guidance and support.
+Another factor to improve outcomes is having what used to be called an “external brain” – someone to provide guidance and support.
 Many of the incidents and struggles my daughter experienced during school, which led to multiple school disruptions, could have been avoided if she was accommodated and assigned an EA or CYW to help her navigate school life.

 It is too late for my daughter, but I wish FASD is recognized soon so others have a better school experience.